The Ergohacks Verdict

 The Dorset Hideaway started as many smaller campsites do – an attempt by a squeezed small farm to generate more revenue.
 The small families proved popular partially because of the beautiful location and partially because they were so near the popular Jurassic Coast.
 The site has expanded since then with more facilities, the Spa and Glamping.
 There are several expansions also planned for 2017 including on-site food, an indoor play area and another pond.

-It is a medium campsite with around 50 pitches divided a several fields that makes it feel more smaller than it actually is.
-We camped in the grass tent pitch near the small play play area.
+It is a medium campsite with around 50 pitches divided into several fields that makes it feel more smaller than it actually is.
+We camped in the grass tent pitch near the small play area.
 The grass camping pitches were not outlined or restricted but the electric hook up and caravan pitches were.
-In all cases there were several metres between people and their neighbors with several deliberately wild areas to break up the predominantly flat site.
+In all cases, there were several metres between people and their neighbours with several deliberately wild areas to break up the predominantly flat site.
 We were nearly as far as you can get from the facilities and they were still less than five minutes walk away from us.
 For those looking for a suntrap – this is it.
 There is little shade, but plenty of sun, grass and room to run around.

 Season: Easter – October

 Location: The Dorset Hideaway, Bridge Farm, Gassons/Cardsmill Lane, Whitchurch Canonicorum, Bridport, Dorset, DT6 6RW

 Check-in: Between 3 and 6pm with some 6 – 8pm arrivals possible by arrangement

 Check-out: By 11am unless by arrangement

 Map: Map can be found here.